Detection-as-Code Rule Tuning Workflow#

 • GitHub MCP Server (create branches, PRs)

-• AI Agent (Claude, Gemini) with MCP integration
+• AI Agent (Gemini) with MCP integration

 Configuration#